 - Example: If a truck driver gets several tickets for unsafe driving and the fleet doesn’t address the issue, they will be considered responsible for future harm caused by the trucker’s misconduct.

 These factors and others inform whether the individual or the business is responsible for an act of negligence.

 In some situations, an employee may “frolic,” meaning they take actions during work hours or on company property that the employer hasn’t approved or instructed them to do.
 For instance, if someone uses a company car to drive on a personal road trip, any harm they cause in the vehicle would not be during the course of their work duties, so the employer would not likely be responsible, except in situations like the employee being on-call.

 On the other hand, if an employer encourages an employee to go out for dinner or drinks after work hours with potential clients, they would be responsible for any actions of the employee.

 These nuances and others are why it’s essential to talk to an experienced injury attorney any time you are harmed by negligence.
 That way the appropriate parties are held accountable under the full extent of the law.

 Under Indiana law, for an employer to be responsible for the actions of an employee, there first must be an employer-employee relationship.
 This means a company’s responsibility for the actions of an independent contractor is a different matter, though the business might still be responsible.

 When an employee is acting in any way that furthers the employer’s interest, even in part, the employer is responsible for the employee’s actions.
 This is true in any profession.

-If you have been harmed by the negligence of an individual who was on-the-clock, on company property, or using a company car, you may wonder about your options for a day in court.
-Rather than wonder about your legal options, call Christie Farrell Lee & Bell for a free consultation and put top Indiana injury attorneys to work for you.
+If you have been harmed by the negligence of an individual who was on the clock, on company property, or using a company car, you may wonder about your options for a day in court.
+Rather than wonder about your legal options, call Christie Farrell Lee & Bell at (317) 245-3709 for a free consultation and put top Indiana injury attorneys to work for you.
 From listening to your story to fighting for you in court, we’re your advocates.